 Mandalit del Barco

-As a general assignment correspondent based at NPR West, Mandalit del Barco has reported and produced radio stories and photographed everything from street gangs to Hollywood, police and prisons, marijuana, immigration, race relations, natural disasters, Latino arts and urban street culture (including hip hop dance, music, and art).
-Every year, she covers the Oscars and the Grammy awards for NPR.
-Her news reports, feature stories and photos filed from Los Angeles and abroad can be heard on All Things Considered, Morning Edition, Weekend Edition, alt.latino and npr.org.
+As an arts correspondent based at NPR West, Mandalit del Barco reports and produces stories about film, television, music, visual arts, dance and other topics.
+Over the years, she has also covered everything from street gangs to Hollywood, police and prisons, marijuana, immigration, race relations, natural disasters, Latino arts and urban street culture (including hip hop dance, music, and art).
+Every year, she covers the Oscars and the Grammy awards for NPR, as well as the Sundance Film Festival and other events.
+Her news reports, feature stories and photos, filed from Los Angeles and abroad, can be heard on All Things Considered, Morning Edition, Weekend Edition, Alt.latino, and npr.org.

-Her reporting has taken her throughout the United States, including Los Angeles, New Orleans, New York and Miami.
-Reporting further afield as well, del Barco traveled to Haiti to report on the aftermath of the devastating 2010 earthquake.
-She chronicled street gangs exported from the U.S. to El Salvador and Honduras and went to Mexico to report about immigrant smugglers, musicians, filmmakers and artists.
-In Argentina, del Barco profiled on tango legend Carlos Gardel and in the Philippines she reported a feature on balikbayan boxes and has Reporting from China, del Barco contributed to NPR's coverage of the United Nations' Women's Conference.
-She spent a year in Peru working on a documentary and teaching radio journalism as a Fulbright Fellow and on a fellowship with the Knight International Center For Journalists.
+del Barco's reporting has taken her throughout the United States, including Los Angeles, New Orleans, New York, San Francisco and Miami.
+Reporting further afield as well, del Barco traveled to Haiti to report on the aftermath of the devastating earthquake.
+She has chronicled street gangs exported from the U.S. to El Salvador and Honduras, and in Mexico, she reported about immigrant smugglers, musicians, filmmakers and artists.
+In Argentina, del Barco profiled tango legend Carlos Gardel, and in the Philippines, she reported a feature on balikbayan boxes.
+From China, del Barco contributed to NPR's coverage of the United Nations' Women's Conference.
+She also spent a year in her birthplace, Peru, working on a documentary and teaching radio journalism as a Fulbright Fellow and on a fellowship with the Knight International Center For Journalists.

-In addition to reporting daily stories, del Barco has created half-hour radio documentaries about gangs in Central America, Latino hip hop, L.A.
-Homegirls, artist Frida Kahlo, New York's Palladium ballroom and Puerto Rican "Casitas.”
-She has served as a guest host on Latino USA and Tell Me More.
+In addition to reporting daily stories, del Barco produced half-hour radio documentaries about gangs in Central America, Latino hip hop, L.A.
+Homegirls, artist Frida Kahlo, New York's Palladium ballroom and Puerto Rican "Casitas."

 Before moving to Los Angeles, del Barco was a reporter for NPR Member station WNYC in New York City.
 She started her radio career on the production staff of NPR's Weekend Edition Saturday with Scott Simon.
 However her first taste for radio came as a teenager, when she and her brother won an award for an NPR children's radio contest.